9beach/analyze-sgf/README.en-US.md

 `minWinrateDropForBadMove`, `minWinrateDropForBadHotSpot`, and
 `maxWinrateDropForGoodMove` settings in `.analyze-sgf.yml` file.

-The comment of each move contains information about win rate and score, as well as links to moves with huge win rate drop, so you can quickly analyze your game.
+The comment of each move contains information about win rate and score, as well as links to the moves with huge win rate drop, so you can quickly analyze your game.

+If you hover your mouse over a proposed variation in Sabaki, the sequence of the variation automatically played as shown in the screenshot above.

 ## Options